bitcraze/bitcraze-website/src/documentation/system/positioning/loco-positioning-system.md

 replaced by a randomized transmission schedule which makes it possible to add more anchors.
 By adding more anchors the system can be scaled to larger spaces or span multiple rooms without line of sight between all anchors.
 It also makes it more robust and can handle loss or addition of anchors dynamically.

-The estimated position in this mode is slightly more noisy compared to TDoA 2.
+The estimated position in this mode might be slightly more noisy compared to TDoA 2.

-#### Performance
+### Performance

 The Loco Positioning system is based on the Decawave DWM1000 chip and has an accuracy in the 10 cm range.
 The 3D positioning performance depends of the system setup and environment.